DigitalForgeLLC/ticket-smith-resources/epic_ticket_template.md

 - **Progress Tracking:** Metrics and milestones for measuring success
 - **Resource Accessibility:** Easy access to relevant documentation and tools

-The goal is to transform brief epic descriptions into comprehensive, strategic initiatives that provide clear direction for multiple teams and stories while maintaining focus on business outcomes.
+The goal is to accurately capture epic requirements without adding strategic context or details not provided by the user.

 **Important:** Do not include a ticket title in your output.
 Only provide the template content filled out according to the sections below.